rtryan98/rtryan98.github.io/_posts/2025-10-04-ocean-rendering-part-1.md

 After that I'd like to improve the visuals of the ocean shading, using Bruneton's Ocean BRDF or the bio-optical extension to it.
 Outside of that, another interesting area is implementing proper ocean-terrain boundary interaction.
 [\[Jeschke et al.\] Making Procedural Water Waves Boundary-aware](https://pub.ista.ac.at/~chafner/JeschkeWaveCages.pdf) shows a method of doing exactly that.

+A smaller modification that I am also missing is the addition of a so-called swell factor, which \[Horvath 2015\] introduced.
+The swell factor is constructed as a modification of the Mitsuyasu or Hasselmann directional spreading functions and modifies the spectrum in a way to control how elongated the waves are.
+In [Arc Blanc: a real time ocean simulation framework](https://jcgt.org/published/0014/01/05/paper.pdf) the modification is shown for the Donelan-Banner directional spreading function, using a Lagrange polynomial to approximate the normalization factor $$Q_\text{Donelan-Banner}$$.

 ## Sources
 - [\[Gamper 2018\] Ocean Surface Generation and Rendering](https://www.cg.tuwien.ac.at/research/publications/2018/GAMPER-2018-OSG/GAMPER-2018-OSG-thesis.pdf)